8 min read

 • How to Avoid:

 • Review fundamental definitions: Be crystal clear on the meaning and application of each concept.
+See the GRE Quant formulas flashcard guide for a structured review.

 General Strategies to Sharpen Your Trap-Spotting Skills